 Please note that I may earn a small commission from purchases made through product links in this article.
 As an Amazon Associate I earn from qualifying purchases.

-Denatured alcohol is a common household chemical, more well known as Methylated Spirits.
-Denatured Alcohol uses are varied and under -appreciated, and you can save alot of time and hassle by using this greener alternative for your everyday household needs.
+Denatured alcohol is a common household chemical, also known as Methylated Spirits.
+Denatured Alcohol uses are varied and under-appreciated, and you can save alot of time and hassle by using this greener alternative for your everyday household needs.

 Uses of Denatured Alcohol